 During the design stage of your solar power system, you should also take wind speed into consideration.
 Especially if you are in areas where winds can go more than 180 kilometers per hour (110 miles/h), you must ensure that your solar power system can withstand the wind blows.

 More importantly, you need to make sure your installers are following the correct guidelines when installing your solar panels on your flat roof.
-This way, you will avoid any damage to the solar power system when strong winds blow.
+This way, you will avoid any damage to the solar modules when strong winds blow.

 Regardless of the type of installation, flat roof solar panels can still get optimal energy performance.
 This can be done in different ways.